-I also understand my other obligations relating to the storage of oil at this facility, including, among others;
+I also understand my other obligations relating to the storage of oil at this facility, including, among others:

-- 1. To report a discharge to navigable waters or adjoining shorelines to the appropriate authorities.
-Notification information is included in the Plan; - 2.
+- 1. To report any oil discharge to navigable waters or adjoining shorelines to the appropriate authorities.
+Notification information is included in this Plan. - 2.
 To review and amend this Plan whenever there is a material change at the facility that affects the potential for an oil discharge, and at least once every five years.
-Reviews and amendments are recorded in an attached log [See Five year Review Log and Technical Amendment Log in Attachments 1.1 and 1.2]; - 3.
+Reviews and amendments are recorded in an attached log [See Five Year Review Log and Technical Amendment Log in Attachments 1.1 and 1.2.] - 3.
 Optional use of a contingency plan.
 A contingency plan: - a.
 May be used in lieu of secondary containment for qualified oil-filled operational equipment, in accordance with the requirements under §112.7(k), and; - b.
 Must be prepared for flowlines and/or intra-facility gathering lines which do not have secondary containment at an oil production facility, and; - c.
-Must include an established and documented inspection or monitoring program; and - d.
-An oil spill contingency plan following the provisions of 40 CFR part 109; and - e.
-A written commitment of manpower, equipment and materials to expeditiously remove any quantity of oil discharged that may be harmful.
-[If applicable, a copy of the contingency plan and any additional documentation will be attached to this Plan as Attachment 2.]
+Must include an established and documented inspection or monitoring program; must follow the provisions of 40 CFR part 109; and must include a written commitment of manpower, equipment and materials to expeditiously remove any quantity of oil discharged that may be harmful.
+If applicable, a copy of the contingency plan and any additional documentation will be attached to this Plan as Attachment 2.

-By completing this Plan template, I certify that I have satisfied the requirements to prepare and implement a Plan under §112.3 and all of the requirements under §112.6(a).
+I certify that I have satisfied the requirement to prepare and implement a Plan under §112.3 and all of the requirements under §112.6(a).
 I certify that the information contained in this Plan is true.